 Event Counts: These values represent the total number of events which flowed across the trace from State A (rows) to State B (columns).

-Transition Probability: These values represent the portion of events which entered State B (column) from State A (row).
+Transition Probability with Re-Work: These values represent the portion of events which entered State B (column) from State A (row).
 For each row, the sum of transition probabilities equals 1.0.
+“Re-work” is represented as values along the diagonal.
+This means that an activity state is repeated, rather than transitioning to a different activity state.

 Mean, Median, and Mode of Event Time: These are basic descriptive statistics based upon the transition time from a preceding State A (rows) to the follow-on State B (columns).
 These statistics are calculated both in linear space and log space.